How many months has it been? How many years?

 As Rostam started off in a faint jaunt, kicking up salt leaving a trail behind them as Reina glanced back to the now growing distant decaying city.
 But it was only for a moment before looking straight ahead.
 For now, that’s all she could really do.

-The sun now slowly began to set as she continued to ride Rostam to the small town that had requested the specific items that she collected.
-But thankfully, was also at a local inn and stable for horses.
+It was almost evening, yet the sun remained high in the sky as she continued to ride Rostam to the small town that had requested the specific items she had collected.
+The person in question was also at a local inn and stable for horses.
+In fact, he was the owner.

-When she entered the towns’ inn, she noted how there were barely anyone really inside.
-She wasn’t sure if it was because it was so late, or if it was simply because there were few people because many had died.
+When she entered the towns’ inn, she noted how there were barely anyone inside.
+She wasn’t sure if it was because it was so late at night, or if it was simply because there were few people because many had died.

 And at this point all Reina wanted to do was survive.
 For as long as she was able.